phortysiks/login-page/README.md

 # Sign Up Form

-This is an example signup page that has been created as part of the project submissions for The Odin Project.
+This is an example signup page that has been created as part of the project submissions for The Odin Project using HTML, CSS and Javascript.